 Prostate gland cancer is the second most common cancer among men (skin cancer is number one).
 About 1 in 7 men will be diagnosed with prostate cancer in his lifetime.
 It occurs mainly in older men, the average age being 66, and rarely occurs before age 40.

-TIP: Try to empty your bowels before you undergo a prostate exam (in other words, go number two!).
+TIP: Try to empty your bowels before you undergo a prostate exam.
 It’s a little more difficult for the doctor to feel your prostate gland if he has to go through or around stuff.
-Plus, if you really have to go, the rectal stimulation might put you over the top, or rather, plopping to the floor.
+Plus, the rectal stimulation might cause you to not be able to hold some of your bowel’s contents.

 Also, because there’s usually a small amount of fecal matter on the doctor’s exam glove following your prostate exam, he might perform a fecal occult blood test, a very simple in-office test for blood in your feces, which might (but not always) indicate lower bowels problems (cancer, polyps, etc.).

-And by the way, TALK with your doctor during your physical, even when he’s got his finger lodged in your rectum.
+It is quite okay to talk with your doctor during your physical, even when he’s got his finger lodged in your rectum.
+He should want to tell you what he’s feeling for and you should want to know then and there.
 Seek to be informed about your health, from head to toe.
 He should be glad to engage you in conversation.
 If he doesn’t, you might need to look for another doctor who really cares about your health.

 The Mayo Clinic reports:

 During a digital rectal exam, your doctor inserts a gloved, lubricated finger into your rectum and feels the back wall of the prostate gland for enlargement, tenderness, lumps, or hard spots.